Fund costs - so what does it cost to run a fund?

 Bookkeeping/Accounting costs

-Avestor also provides bookkeeping support at no additional cost.
+Avestor also provides bookkeeping & accounting support at no additional cost for the fund.
 This is a shared resource model but we expect that a majority of funds will not have to pay additional bookkeeping/accounting costs.

 Investor compliance costs